csci-1301/csci-1301.github.io/labs/If/readme.md

 - When asking "yes" / "no" questions, treat "y" and "Y" as a "Yes", and any other string as a "No".
 - Note that we will sell the pass even if the user is not gaining money by doing so (for instance, if 6 children want to enter, $\$4 \times 6 = \$24 < \$ 30$, but we would still sell them the pass).

+## Conditional Operator

+Here we introduced a conditional operator, which can be used to replace `if-else` statements in particular cases (assignment, call, increment, decrement, and new object expressions).
+Its structure is:

+`condition ? first_expression : second_expression;`

+You can read more about it [in the documentation](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/conditional-operator).

+If you have time, practice using the conditional operator by adding these statements to your program:

+#.
+Write a statement that sets `myVar` to `0` if `initial` is an upper-case letter, and to `1` otherwise.
+You already wrote an `if` statement that accomplishes this in the previous exercise, so you just need to rewrite it using the conditional operator.
+#.
+Write a statement that sets `initial` to `'B'` if `myVar` is greater than 500 and to `'S'` if `myVar` is less than or equal to 500.
+#.
+Write a statement that doubles the value of `myVar` if `day` is `"Sat"` or `"Sun"` and adds 1 to the value of `myVar` otherwise.